kutia-software-company/express-typescript-starter/readme.md

 ### Running Seeders

-- You may execute the `npm run seed:run` Artisan command to seed your database.
+- You may execute the `npm run seed:run` command to seed your database.

 ### Project Structure